A real Game Changer

 Unfortunately, snowmaking isn’t a cure-all for unfavorable ski conditions.
-The weather has to be just right, otherwise the guns won’t produce snow or they will produce very little of it.
+The weather has to be just right otherwise, the guns won’t produce snow or they will produce very little of it.
 Something that makes our SMI SuperPuma snowguns so special is that much of our system is computerized.
-Once the conditions on the mountain reach ideal snowmaking temperatures and humidity levels, our snowmaking system automatically fires up the snowguns, and fine tunes each individual gun’s setting based on the conditions at each gun.
-This means we can have the entire computerized system up and making snow in less than an hour.
+Once the conditions on the mountain reach ideal snowmaking temperatures and humidity levels, our snowmaking system automatically fires up the snowguns and fine-tunes each individual gun’s setting based on the conditions at each gun.
+This means we can have the entire computerized system up and making snow in less than an hour. rich-text

-Machine made snow is more durable than natural snow, and is actually better for getting a great snow base here at Crystal!
+Machine-made snow is more durable than natural snow, and is actually better for getting a great snow base here at Crystal!
 Natural snowflakes have 6 arms, or dendrites that spread away from the flake’s core, and create the symmetrical crystals that make them so pretty-but also makes them so fragile!
-Machine made snow on the other hand is a simple ball of snow-no arms to break off and get compacted down, thus being more durable for creating and maintaining a base.
+Machine-made snow, on the other hand, is a simple ball of snow-no arms to break off and get compacted down, thus being more durable for creating and maintaining a base. rich-text

 The coverage area is roughly 30,000 square feet per gun.
 The total coverage by our current snowmaking system is 70 acres (roughly 53 football fields) and includes the Meadow, Quicksilver, Tinkerbell, Broadway and Upper Arwine’s.